aeherr/medium-clone/README.md

 1. Comments
 1. Sign Out
 1. Facebook sign in
+1. Replace "Posted • A must read" with a timestamp
 1. sort/filter Aside feed (in progress)
-1. Replace "Posted • A must read" with a timestamp (in progress)
 1. paginate or infinite load the feed page (in progress)
 1. Improved styles/design (in progress)